 3 Memory and Allocators

 In this chapter, we will talk about memory.
-How does Zig controls memory?
-What commom tools are used?
-Are there any important aspect that makes memory different/special in Zig?
+How does Zig control memory?
+What common tools are used?
+Are there any important aspects that make memory different/special in Zig?
 You will find the answers here.

 3.1 Memory spaces